 Tip 5: Make your Aperture as Wide as Possible

 It is generally a good rule of thumb to open your aperture as wide as possible to capture more light, but this depends on the lens(es) that you’re shooting with.
 A different way to say this is that you want your F-stop to be the lowest number possible.
-In most cases, a F-stop of 1.8-2.8 will be good range for astrophotography.
+In most cases, an F-stop of 1.8-2.8 will be good range for astrophotography.
 If your lens does not go that low, you will need to set your ISO higher to make up the difference to capture more light.

 Isle of Man

-The Isle of Man is recognised for having 26 official Dark Sky spots across the Island.
-This is a valued attribute of the rural character and tranquillity of the Island, which makes it perfect for astrophotography.
-Many astronomical sights can be seen with the naked eye here.
-Including the Orion Nebula, the Milky Way and one of the Milky Way’s companion galaxies the Great Andromeda Galaxy, depending on the season.
+The Isle of Man is recognised for having 26 official Dark Sky spots across the island.
+This is a valued attribute of the rural character and tranquillity of the island, which makes it perfect for astrophotography.
+Many astronomical sights can be seen with the naked eye here, including the Orion Nebula, the Milky Way and one of the Milky Way’s companion galaxies, the Great Andromeda Galaxy, depending on the season.
 Occasionally you can spot the Northern Lights from the North Eastern coast of the Isle of Man, making it an excellent location for astrophotography.

 Tip 6: Control your Shutter to Capture the Stars

-Astrophotographers aren’t all looking for the same thing, some are looking for star trails, others are looking for pin-prick stars.
+Astrophotographers aren’t all looking for the same thing: some are looking for star trails, others are looking for pin-prick stars.
 Depending on your preferences you will need to adjust your shutter speeds to suit the type of photo you are looking for.
 If you are looking for sharp, clear stars in your photos, keep your shutter speed to 15 seconds or shorter.
 To make sure you capture enough light to see anything at all, you’ll need a lower aperture and higher ISO.
-If you are looking for star trails, opt for a longer shutter speed; you can start to see star trails as 30-seconds of exposure.
+If you are looking for star trails, opt for a longer shutter speed; you can start to see star trails at 30-seconds of exposure.
 This again depends on your aperture, ISO and the direction you’re pointing in the sky.